NecipAkgz/fhevm-example-factory/packages/create-fhevm-example/README.md

 This will launch an interactive CLI that guides you through:

 1. Choosing between a single example or category project
+2. **For single examples**: First selecting a category, then choosing an example from that category
-2. Selecting the specific example or category
+3. **For category projects**: Selecting the category directly
-3. Setting the project name and output directory
+4. Setting the project name and output directory
-4. Optionally installing dependencies and running tests
+5. Optionally installing dependencies and running tests

 ### Direct Mode